obonaventure/mmtp-book/mptcp.rst

    This network topology exposes a large number of equal cost paths between the servers that are shown using circles in :numref:`fig-fat-tree`.
 For example, consider the paths between the :math:`\alpha` and :math:`\pi` hosts.
 The paths start at :math:`E1`.
 This router can reach :math:`E4` and :math:`\pi` via :math:`A1` or :math:`A2`.
 Each of these two aggregation routers can reach :math:`\pi` via one of the two core routers.
 These two routers can then balance the flows via both :math:`A3` and :math:`A4`.
 There are :math:`2^{4}=16` different paths between :math:`\alpha` and :math:`\pi` in this very small network.
-If each of these routers balance the incoming packets using a hash function that takes as input their source and destination addresses and ports, then the subflows of a Multipath TCP connection that use different client problems will be spread evenly across the network topology.
+If each of these routers balance the incoming packets using a hash function :cite:`rfc2992` that takes as input their source and destination addresses and ports, then the subflows of a Multipath TCP connection that use different client problems will be spread evenly across the network topology.
 Raiciu et al. provide simulations and measurements showing the benefits of using Multipath TCP in datacenters :cite:`Raiciu_Datacenter:2011`.

 ..  explain architecture and show that an MPTCP connection manages several subflows

 Once a Multipath TCP connection and the additional subflows have been established, we can use them to exchange data.
-An important point to remember is that a Multipath TCP connection offers a bidirectional bytestream service like a regular TCP connection.
+An important point to remember is that a Multipath TCP connection provides a bidirectional bytestream service like a regular TCP connection.
 This service does not change even if Multipath TCP uses different subflows to carry the data between the sender and the receiver.
 As an example, consider a sender that sends ``ABCD`` one byte at a time over a Multipath TCP connection composed of two subflows.
-A naive approach to send these bytes would be to simply placed them in TCP segments.
+A naive approach to send these bytes would be to simply placed them in different TCP segments.
 This is illustrated in :numref:`fig-mptcp-data-naive` where we assume that the two TCP subflows have already been established.

 .. _fig-mptcp-data-naive:
 .. tikz:: A naive approach to send data over a Multipath TCP connection